rabbitmq/erlando/README.md

 type a function, which would then mean that the 2nd argument to `>>=/2` would become a function to a function to a result!
-However, it is required that `'>>'(A, B)` behaves identically to `'>>='(A, fun (_) -> B end)`, and so that is what we do: whenever we come `do([Monad || A, B ])`, we rewrite it to `'>>='(A, fun (_) -> B end)` rather than `'>>'(A, B)`.
+However, it is required that `'>>'(A, B)` behaves identically to `'>>='(A, fun (_) -> B end)`, and so that is what we do: whenever we come to a `do([Monad || A, B ])`, we rewrite it to `'>>='(A, fun (_) -> B end)` rather than `'>>'(A, B)`.
 The effect of this is that the `>>/2` operator does not exist.